-1Q FY3/19 Results
+2Q FY3/19 Results

-1Q FY3/19 Financial Highlights (1)
+2Q FY3/19 Financial Highlights (1)

-Net sales increased because of the establishment of new facilities as well as sales growth of existing facilities
+Net sales increased YoY because of the establishment of new facilities as well as sales growth of existing facilities.

 '''

-Net sales 7,099 million yen (YoY+11.0%)
+Net sales 14,278 million yen (YoY+12.0%)

 '''

-Operating loss is due to increase of recruitment cost, allocated cost of nursery school teachers which was ahead of entrance of children in April and May.
-Ordinary loss and net loss attributable to owners of parent are incurred as operating loss had large impact although non-operating revenues grew thanks to the subsidies for corporate dormitory users.
+Operating income decreased YoY because of increase of recruitment cost, allocated cost of nursery school teachers which was ahead of entrance of children.
+However, since Jun.
+2018, the number of entrance of children has been gradually increasing.
+As a result, operating income increased YoY in the 2Q.
+Ordinary income and net income attributable to owners of parent decreased YoY, as a decrease in operating income had large impact, although non-operating revenues grew thanks to an increase in subsidies for corporate dormitory users.